 Skip to main content

 The University of Houston provides school counselors with admissions resources to help students learn more about educational opportunities available here.
-We are committed to providing future students the best answers to questions about our community.
-We understand that students, parents, counselors and teachers need to be well informed in order to make decisions about higher education.
+We are committed to providing future students with the best answers to questions about our community.
+We understand that students, parents, counselors and teachers must be well informed to make decisions about higher education.

 Choosing UH

-Established in 1927, the University of Houston empowers students in their pursuit of learning, discovery, leadership and engagement.
-Located in a sprawling metropolis, our premier Tier One campus is home to award-winning faculty, innovative research centers, alumni who have become international leaders and one of the most diverse student populations in the nation.
+Established in 1927, UH empowers students in their pursuit of learning, discovery, leadership and engagement.
+Located in a sprawling metropolis, our premier Tier One campus is home to award-winning faculty, innovative research centers and alumni who have become international leaders.

 • 37 Research Centers